 The Model Repository creates a subscription for AIML model updates based on the information received for the subscribing AIML enablement server.
 The AIML repository identifies AIML model profile(s) according to the information provided in the request and sends an AIML model subscription response to the AIML enablement server.
 The response includes subscription information (e.g., identifier, expiration time, etc.) and includes AIML model profiles if any were identified based on the request parameters.
 The response may include multiple AIML model profiles that meet the requested parameters.

 The AIML enablement server determines AIML model profile(s) to provide to the AIML enablement client.
-The AIML enablement server may obtain information from the 5GC (e.g., UE location) to determine the AIML model profile(s) that may be provided to the UE.
-The AIML model profile determination may be based on the validity criteria included in the AIML model profile(s).
-If multiple AIML model profiles are determined, the AIML enablement server may provide the valid AIML model profiles to the UE or select one valid AIML model profile based on policy.
+The AIML enablement server may obtain information from the 5GC (e.g., UE location) or the AIML enablement client (e.g. supported AIML models, capabilities) to determine the AIML model profile(s) that may be provided to the UE.
+The AIML model profile determination may be based on the AIML model information and validity criteria included in the AIML model profile(s).
+If multiple AIML model profiles are determined, the AIML enablement server may provide the valid AIML model profiles to the UE or select one valid AIML model profile based on the policy in the AIML model requirements.

 The AIML enablement server sends an AIML model subscription response to the AIML enablement client; the response includes subscription information (e.g., identifier, expiration time, etc.) and includes AIML model profile(s) determined in step 4.